Benefits

 State Government Seniors Card holders can access a fixed rebate of $100, for payment in full, proportionate to their share of the property.

-Visit ConcessionsWA for more information.
+Visit ConcessionsWA(External link) for more information.

 If I live in Highgate East and have already paid for underground power, will I need to pay again?